hmf/mae/README.md

 ```
 <!--- cSpell:enable --->

-Used tabs to separate the fields.
+I used tabs to separate the fields.
+Here is the content of the configuration file `fstab`:

 <!--- cSpell:disable --->
 ```shell